Finasteride

 How effective is Finasteride?

 Finasteride and Propecia are effective at fighting male hair loss.
 Two year-long trials found that taking 1mg of Finasteride per day both reduced hair loss and increased hair growth significantly.
-Finasteride works longer-term too, with a five year study finding that 90% of men taking part either gained hair or maintained it.
+Finasteride works longer-term too, with a 10 year study finding that 86% of men taking it had increased or stable hair growth over the years.

 They measured this by both examining the hair and through asking the participants.
 Most of the men taking part were positive about the effects of Finasteride on their hair.
 So not only is Finasteride effective at improving the fullness of your hair, you’ll be sure to notice the difference.